hibatulwafi/hibatulwafi/README.md

 ## ⚡ Fun Fact

 I love read fiction book and photography in my free time, and I'm a pluviophile really likes rain, cuz it drops water from the sky ehe~
-And affogato lover ☕️x🍨 ehe~
+And affogato lover ☕️🍨 ehe~
 ---

 ⭐️ From [hibatulwafi](https://github.com/hibatulwafi)